huggingface/blog/falcon-180b.md

 ![Palm 2 comparison](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/162_falcon_180b/palm2_480.jpg)

-With 68.74 on the Hugging Face Leaderboard, Falcon 180B was the highest-scoring openly released pre-trained LLM, surpassing Meta’s Llama 2.*
+With 68.74 on the Hugging Face Leaderboard at the time of release, Falcon 180B was the highest-scoring openly released pre-trained LLM, surpassing Meta’s Llama 2.*

 | Model   | Size | Leaderboard score | Commercial use or license | Pretraining length |
 | ------- | ---- | ----------------- | ------------------------- | ------------------ |